Margin (typography)

 A diagram displaying equal margins of width 25mm on an A4 page.

-In typography, a margin is the area between the main content of a page and the page edges.
+In typography, a margin is the area between the main content of a page (the text-block) and the page edges.
 The margin helps to define where a line of text begins and ends.
 When a page is justified the text is spread out to be flush with the left and right margins.
-When two pages of content are combined next to each other (known as a two-page spread), the space between the two pages is known as the gutter.
-(Any space between columns of text is a gutter.)
+When two pages of content are combined next to each other (known as a two-page spread), the horizontal space between the two pages is known as the gutter.
+(More generally, any space between columns of text is a gutter.)
 The top and bottom margins of a page are also called "head" and "foot", respectively.
 The term "margin" can also be used to describe the edge of internal content, such as the right or left edge of a column of text.

 Marks made in the margins are called marginalia.

 History

 The scroll

 Margins are an important method of organizing the written word, and have a long history.
 In ancient Egypt, writing was recorded on papyrus scrolls.
 Egyptian papyrus scrolls could reach up to 30 metres in length, and contained text organized in columns laid out from left to right along the scroll.
 Columns were referred to as pagina (or pages) and were separated by margins, so that scrolls could be unrolled horizontally, uncovering individual sections one by one.
 Thus, in papyrus scrolls margins performed the function of visually signaling to readers when to stop reading and move down to the next line of text.